JasonLee0404/portfolio/README.md

 have the flashlight highlighting gradient thing when the mouse move as well

 change the vite logo and the tag line as well

+write a paragraph for each company you worked at, and the details about the position what technologies you used.
+Front end back end